framely/community/docs/reference/platform/testing.md

 ## Motivation

-To test your chatbot, you can use built-in test feature **Debug** to uncover bugs and prevent regressions.
+To test your chatbot, you can use built-in **Debug** tool to uncover bugs and prevent regressions.
 When entering user input, there are two methods:

 - Directly enter it as either text or JSON data.
 This method is useful for testing individual steps or simple logic flows.
 - Create and execute a test case to automate inputs.
 This method is ideal for testing more complex or multi-step processes, allowing you to easily repeat tests and analyze results.